2006 Alabama Amendment 774

 The Amendment 774 of 2006, also known as Alabama Sanctity of Marriage Amendment, is an amendment to the Alabama Constitution that makes it unconstitutional for the state to recognize or perform same-sex marriages or civil unions.
 The legislature passed Alabama Act 2005-35, which placed this amendment on the election ballot.
 The referendum was approved by 81% of the voters.

+Upon recompilation of the Alabama Constitution in 2022, the Amendment was recodified as Section 36.03 of Article I.

 Contents

 The text of the amendment states:

 Results

 The vote for the amendment took place on 6 June 2006.

 Legislative repeal attempts

 Representative Patricia Todd introduced bills to repeal Amendment 774 in 2014 and 2015.
 These bills died in committee.

 Searcy v.
 Strange

 On January 23, 2015, Chief Judge on the United States District Court for the Southern District of Alabama Callie V. Granade issued a ruling striking down Alabama's ban on same-sex marriage as violations of the Fourteenth Amendment's guarantees of equal protection and due process.
 Alabama supreme court justice Roy S. Moore ordered Alabama's probate judges to ignore Granade's ruling.